StarChart-Labs/flare-publishing-plugins/README.md

 Introduces standard behavior for generating "sources" and "javadoc" jars

 See the [usage documentation](./doc/source-jars.md) for information and requirements for applying the plug-in

+### org.starchartlabs.flare.published-info-base

+Introduces a standard configuration extension `publishedInfo` for specifying published project values

+See the [usage documentation](./doc/published-info-base.md) for information and requirements for applying the plug-in